 MOD AUS/17/10#10918

-7 1.5 Within the framework of the present Regulations, the provision and operation of international telecommunication services in each relation is pursuant to mutual agreement between administrations*.
+7 1.5 Within the framework of the present Regulations, the provision and operation of international telecommunication services is pursuant to mutual agreement between Member States or their recognized operating agencies.

 Reasons: To reflect the modern telecommunications environment.